 Assuming you will go by sky-train, Sukhumwit soi 13 is about half-way between BTS Asoke and BTS Nana.
 The walk from BTS Asoke is far more pleasant - and if you're a little early for your appointment, there are a few decent coffee shops on the way.

 Once you arrive at Soi 13, The Trendy Building is just a hundred metres or so up the soi, on the right-hand side.
 It's not a particularly pleasant or welcoming building.
-It's not a place where you'll want to linger and spend time.
+It's not a place where you'll want to linger and spend more time than necessary.

-Many of the businesses on the ground floor are geared towards providing services for visa applicants (photocopying, translation services, etc) Because a number of countries (including the UK) outsource their visa application services to offices in The Trendy Building, the lobby area can get a tad chaotic.
+Please note - Many of the businesses on the Trendy Building's ground floor are geared towards providing services for Thai people applying for visas to go abroad (photocopying, translation services, etc) and because a number of countries (including the UK) outsource their visa application services to offices in The Trendy Building, the lobby area can get a tad chaotic.